tropical island adventures in the heart of the south pacific

 The technicolour Sri Siva Subramaniya Hindu temple at Nadi, arguably Fiji's most notable building.

-A selection of the tropical plants, many indigenous to Fiji, in the Garden of the Sleeping Giant.
+A selection of the plants, many indigenous to Fiji, in the Garden of the Sleeping Giant.
 Pretty and pretty incredible.

 in search of paradise in the mamanuca islands